l4time/html-scraper/README.md

 ## Error Handling

 The app includes basic error handling.
-If a scraping operation fails, it will return an appropriate error message with a 500 status code.
+If a scraping operation fails, it will return an appropriate error message with a corresponding status code.

+## Performance Considerations

+- By default, the app uses a simple fetch request to retrieve web content, which is less resource-intensive.
+- Puppeteer is only loaded and used when explicitly requested via the `usePuppeteer` query parameter, helping to minimize CPU and memory usage for most requests.

 ## Inspiration

-This project was inspired by Jina AI Reader, aiming to provide a similar functionality with a focus on performance and scalability using Next.js 14.
+This project was inspired by Jina AI Reader, aiming to provide similar functionality with a focus on performance and scalability using Next.js 14.

 ## Contributing